From graph cuts to isoperimetric inequalities: Convergence rates of Cheeger cuts on data clouds: Problem Setup and Main Results

 \begin{remark} A different type of convergence for minimizers can be deduced from Theorem \ref{thm:rates-Cheeger-Cuts}, namely, for $E^*$ in \eqref{eqn:Cheeger-estimate} with smooth boundary we can prove that (with probability at least $1- n \exp(-cn\theta^2\delta^m)-C \exp\left(-cn\zeta \e^{\frac{m+1}{2}}\right)$):

 We show in Remark \ref{rem:OtherConv2} how this inequality can be obtained from the analysis we develop for our proof of Theorem \ref{thm:rates-Cheeger-Cuts}. \end{remark}

-We make a few remarks about the statement of this theorem.
+We make a few remarks about the statement of Theorem \ref{thm:rates-Cheeger-Cuts}.
 The first condition in Assumption~\ref{assumption:Cheeger-sets} is to guarantee that minimizers of the Cheeger problem are in some sense strict minimizers, at least with respect to variations in volume.
-We remark that this condition, along with well-known asymptotics~\cite{morgan2000some} for the isoperimetric function near zero and compactness of the perimeter functional, imply that $\mathfrak{V}$ contains at most finitely many elements.
-The assumption that minimizers have smooth boundary is quite natural and there are reasons to believe that this holds for all minimizers in certain classes of manifolds (see the discussion below).
-The assumption that minimizers are either strict or are integrable is necessary for our proofs, but we remark that these assumptions hold for many natural examples.
+We remark that this condition, along with well-known asymptotics~\cite{morgan2000some} for the isoperimetric \rem{function} profile near zero and compactness of the perimeter functional, imply that $\capV$ contains at most finitely many elements.
+The assumption that minimizers have smooth boundary is natural and there are reasons to believe that this holds for all minimizers in certain classes of manifolds (see the discussion below).

-We notice that the theorem only proves closeness to some Cheeger set $E^*$: the case of the torus in Example~\ref{ex:torus} makes it readily clear why this is necessary.
+We notice that Theorem \ref{thm:rates-Cheeger-Cuts} only proves closeness to some Cheeger set $E^*$: the case of the torus in Example~\ref{ex:torus} makes it readily clear why this is necessary.
 We also remark that although the theorem was stated in terms of the global minimizer of the discrete energy, we could prove analogous bounds for approximate minimizers of the discrete Cheeger energy.
 More concretely, if $J_n(E_n):= \frac{\GTV_{n\eps}(\one_{E_n})}{\min\{\nu_n(E_n),1-\nu_n(E_n)\}}$ and we knew that $J_n(E_n) - \inf J_n < \gamma_n \to 0$, then we could provide an analogous estimate with a right hand side that depends upon $\gamma_n$.

 In this paper we have focused exclusively on proofs for the Cheeger problem.
-However, the techniques are extendable, mutatis mutandis, to other regularized cut problems such as the ratio cut in \eqref{def:RatioCut} and graph modularity clustering in \eqref{def:ModularityClust}.
+However, the techniques are extendable, \textit{mutatis mutandis}, to other regularized cut problems such as the ratio cut in~\eqref{eq:RatioCut} and graph modularity clustering in \eqref{def:ModularityClust}.
 In particular, condition i) in Assumptions \ref{assumption:Cheeger-sets} would need to be appropriately adjusted to each cut problem.